-Friendly is the only app in the list that lets you use both Facebook and Messenger from one place, so it deserves a special place in our list.
+Friendly is really good alternative to the Facebook Messenger app.
+The app lets you use both Facebook and Messenger from one place.
 As soon as you install the app and log in to your Facebook account, you’ll be taken straight to your News Feed.
 From there, you can either choose to use it as the Facebook app or tap on the Messenger icon to use Messenger and chat with your Facebook Friends.

 When it comes to Messenger, you can do things like send and receive messages, share images, videos, emojis, stickers, and more.
 The only thing missing here is again the ability to make calls.
 So you’ll still have to use the Messenger Lite app for that.
 But apart from that Friendly is a really great alternative to the Messenger app.

 In addition to Facebook, you can also use Friendly to manage other platforms like Instagram, Twitter, LinkedIn, and more.
 It’s a really handy feature, as Friendly can essentially act as a one-stop app for all your social media needs.
 The app is completely free to use and it works really well.

 The Best Facebook Messenger App Alternatives in 2020

 Well, those were some of the best Facebook Messenger alternatives that you can use to stay up to date with your Facebook Friends.
 Facebook Messenger Lite is our recommendation as it works well for most users, as it’s a first party apps and works flawlessly.
 However, the third-party apps bring some unique features (like ad-blocking) that make them worth giving a shot.
 Do test these apps and let us know your favorite ones in the comments below.